- Home

 Tax Increment Financing (TIF)

-Architectural Improvement Program (AIP) — This program principally encourages owners of commercial property to maintain the appearance of their downtown properties.
+- Architectural Improvement Program (AIP) – This program encourages property owners to maintain the appearance of their downtown properties.
 Approved projects are considered on a case-by-case basis and may be provided up to $25,000 in matching funding according to a three-tier system: a 50% reimbursement rate is assigned to eligible major capital improvements; a 25% reimbursement rate is assigned to eligible minor capital improvements; and a 10% reimbursement rate is assigned to defray the costs of deferred maintenance.
 All funding is subject to final approval by the DeKalb City Council.

 The City's TIF Map can be viewed here.

-The TIF District Redevelopment Plans and Annual Reports can be viewed here.
+The TIF District Redevelopment Plans can be viewed here.

 To learn more about Tax Increment Financing, visit the City of DeKalb TIF FAQs page or Illinois Tax Increment Association’s web page.